• Skip to primary navigation

 The Refuge

-Our house is a Besser block home built in the late 80s, complete with three tiny bedrooms, hideous wallpaper friezes, original narrow bench tops, and a super ugly Roman bath in shades of brown, brown and more brown.
+Our house is a Besser block home built in the late 80s, complete with three tiny bedrooms, hideous wallpaper friezes, original narrow bench tops, and a super-ugly Roman bath in shades of crap brown, shit brown, and ugly brown.
 Previous owners neglected this house, with rental maintenance limited to “emergency” maintenance when something went pear-shaped.
-As a collector of random quotes “a stitch in time saves nine” comes to mind – and this is something that we are trying to actively practice as we restore and modernise the house.
+As a collector of random quotes, “a stitch in time saves nine” comes to mind – and this is something that we are trying to practice as we restore and modernise the house actively.
 The shell of it is still as solid as ever – it has to be in a cyclone-prone area.
 Internals are dated, and the layout is not suited to a modern lifestyle, let alone our self-sufficiency goal.
 I doubt if a modern family would find this house easy to live in.

 Long Term Issues

-Our soil seems to be rather sandy and does a great job at growing weeds – but not much else.
+Our soil is rather sandy and does a great job at growing weeds – but not much else.
 We were lucky, and when we moved in over 10 years ago, there were three fruit trees in the yard.
 We have a mandarin, either an imperial or emperor variety, an orange of some kind that’s extremely bitter, and a grapefruit that has since died.
-A dragonfruit of unknown species has clung on tenaciously to life, but apart from one random fruit, has never fruited since.

 Motivating Ourselves